1. Does the organization promote the practice of any specific religion?

 5. How long has your organization been providing micro-credit loans?

-AID INDIA began the micro-credit program in 1994 by obtaining loans from banks and re-distributing the funds to the members of our Self Help Groups.
+AID INDIA began the micro-credit program in the year 2000 by obtaining loans from banks and re-distributing the funds to the members of our Self Help Groups.
 We give the Self Help Groups skill training and continual weekly support and supervision.
 Recently, we initiated Grama Vasantham (“Village Prosperity”), a micro-credit program which strives to be an independent micro-credit unit by obtaining the necessary funds and seed capital to establish a continuing source of revolving funds within the program.
 With the help of our community, small grants, and continued aid from the banks, Grama Vasantham has so far provided over 40 million rupees small business loans since its commencement in April of 2000.
+The groups promoted by AID INDIA are able to get loans from the commercial banks by showing their track records and success.

 6. What are the procedures for loan disbursement?